yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-2-creating-few-components.md

 The above code represents the bare-bones of our new `Navbar` component.
 We define the `HTML` we wish to render for our component within the `<template>` tags, we define all of our core component functionality, a.k.a. all of the JavaScript functions within the `<script>` tags.
 Finally, should we wish to add custom styling to our `Navbar` component, we can do so by placing the `css` within our `<style>` tags.
 You should notice we've added `scoped` to our style tag, this essentially ensures that the `css` we define within this component will only impact the `HTML` within our component.

 I've populated the `<template>` tags with a simple navbar element stolen from the pure-css documentation page just to get us started.

+> Most Vue.js single-page components follow this structure with a `<template>` section for your HTML, a `<script>` section for your components core code, and a `<style>` section for when you wish to customize the look of your component.

 ## Registering our New Component

-So, now that we've defined our `Navbar.vue` component, it's time to register it within our application and start using it.
+So, now that we've defined our `Navbar.vue` component, it's time to register it within our existing Vue.js application and start using it.
+As it stands, our `Vue.js` application doesn't have any reference to our new `Navbar.vue` component so we'll have to first `import` it into the component we wish to render it and then register it within the `components` property of our particular Vue.js component.

+In this case, we are going to be importing our `Navbar.vue` component into our `App.vue` component.
+We want our `Navbar.vue` component to be shown across every route of our application, so importing it into this `App.vue` component and rendering it in one place makes sense.

-Open up your `src/App.vue` component file and within the `<script>` tag, import your `Navbar` and add it to a `components` object like so:
+Open up your `/src/App.vue` component file and within the `<script>` tag, import your `Navbar` and add it to a `components` object like so:

 ```js
 import Navbar from '@/components/Navbar'